 Once you arrive, stay calm and focused.
 Try to avoid sitting with people (even friends) who are freaking out.
 Also, avoid looking at your notes right before you head in—it’s unlikely to be helpful.
 Instead, take some deep breaths or listen to some familiar music to clear your mind.

 A psych prof I had in second year, Dr. Rawn, always put up a sign at the front of the room reminding students that “this exam does not define your value as a person”.
-I try to keep that in mind before every test I write.
+I found it useful to keep that in mind before every test I wrote.

 Before you dive in